bvtrinh/bvtrinh/README.md

 Besides coding I'm:

-- 🛹 learning how to longboard
+- 🏂 learning how to snowboard
 - 📕 reading `Radical Acceptance` by Tara Brach
 - 🍳 slowly learning how to cook
 - 🏋️ working out from home